Posted on: April 15, 2021

 If you have been offered a spot on a college’s waitlist and have chosen to remain actively engaged in the wait pool, your college list will remain in an active state through the late spring and perhaps even into the summer months.
 COVID-19 has thrown college admissions into uncharted territory, and one result has been that applicants are seeing colleges use waitlists more extensively than ever before, and often for longer periods of time.

-Many colleges will start admitting students from their waitlists earlier — even in April — and in much larger numbers than in past years.
-Summer 2021 admissions offices will remain active as colleges continue to build their freshmen class; as a result, prospective students may receive offers as late as the end of July.
+Colleges may start admitting students from their waitlists this month, and some admissions offices will remain active into the summer as colleges continue to build their freshmen class.
+As a result, prospective students may receive offers as late as the end of July.
 It is impossible to know if or when an opportunity will arise, so the best way forward to is think carefully, stay committed, and keep your college process in motion.